Amphibians and Reptiles

 - Web Soil Survey and Explanatory Webinar for Gopher Tortoise Suitability Tool (NRCS)

-Florida pine snakes (Pituophis melanoleucus mugitus, ST) are large, non-venomous snakes that are patterned with dark or reddish-brown blotches over a lightly-colored background.
-When agitated, these snakes will hiss, inflate their bodies, and vibrate their tail against leaf litter.
-They inhabit dry upland habitats with well-drained sandy soils.
+The Florida pine snake (Pituophis melanoleucus mugitus, ST) is a large snake that inhabits dry upland habitats with well-drained sandy soils.
 They use burrows of other animals, most notably those of pocket gophers (Geomys pinetis), to forage, nest, and escape adverse weather conditions.
 The species is currently threatened by habitat degradation due to fire suppression and population declines of other burrowing species such as pocket gophers and gopher tortoises.

-The Florida brown snake (Storeria victa, ST) is a small brown snake often with a mid-dorsal stripe with dark spots on either side.
-These snakes inhabit hardwood hammocks in the Lower Keys on Big Pine, Little Torch, Middle Torch, No Name, and Sugarloaf keys.
+The Florida brown snake (Storeria victa, ST) inhabits hardwood hammocks in the Lower Keys on Big Pine, Little Torch, Middle Torch, No Name, and Sugarloaf keys.
 Their full distribution is from Georgia to the Keys; however, only the Lower Keys population is state-designated Threatened.

-The rim rock crowned snake (Tantilla oolitica, ST) is a small, tan snake with a pinkish white or cream-colored underside.
-It is endemic to extreme Southern Florida and the Florida Keys in pine rocklands and tropical hardwood hammocks.
+The rim rock crowned snake (Tantilla oolitica, ST) is endemic to extreme Southern Florida and the Florida Keys in pine rocklands and tropical hardwood hammocks.
 It is a burrowing species typically found in solution holes, but can also be found in stumps, detritus, fallen logs, and beneath rocks.

 The Atlantic salt marsh snake (Nerodia clarkii taeniata, FT) is a keeled water snake found only in the brackish marshes of Volusia County, and possibly neighboring coastal counties.
-They are olive colored with dark brown stripes that become more fragmented towards the tail.
 They are adapted to living is salt water areas and often use fiddler crab burrows as refugia.
-Their primary threat is habitat loss due to drainage and coastal development.
+Their primary threat is habitat degradation and alteration due to wetland drainage and coastal development.

-The Eastern indigo snake (Drymarchon corais couperi, FT) is a large, non-venomous snake with a dark blue-black dorsal color and slightly lighter blue underside.
-They often have a reddish chin, which can be used to distinguish them from black racers that have white throats.
-Indigos use a variety of habitats, but prefer upland areas, and will use burrows for foraging, nesting, and refugia.
+The eastern indigo snake (Drymarchon corais couperi, FT) is a large snake that uses a variety of habitats, but prefers upland areas, and will use burrows for foraging nesting, and refugia.
 The most effective way to survey for these species are through drift fence arrays and coverboard surveys.
 However, due to the considerable bycatch from these techniques, surveys are not recommended unless in conjunction with the USFWS or the FWC.

 - Species Action Plan: Florida Pine Snakes (FWC)